mamudarris/Longitudinal_T1_Preprocessing_Pipeline/README.md

 If you use this pipeline, please cite:

-Mudarris, M. A. (2026). *Longitudinal array across participants and sessions of T1 structural preprocessing using BIDS formatted structure.*
+Mudarris, M. A. (2026). *Longitudinal array for preprocessing structural T1 across participants and sessions using BIDS formatted structure.*